-Whether or not your child is at home with you, traveling, or enrolled in a camp, we ask that you be mindful of following all CDC guidelines beginning at least seven days prior to when school starts.
-If you are unable to adhere to these guidelines, we ask that your child quarantine for seven days prior to starting school at Athena, with a COVID test on or after day five.
+Whether or not your child is at home with you, traveling, or enrolled in a camp, we ask that you be mindful of following all CDC guidelines beginning at least five days prior to when school starts, and that your child take an at-home antigen test the morning of their first day of school.

 Tots children are not required to wear masks.

 Before school each morning, check your child’s temperature and symptoms.
 If your child has a temperature greater than 100° F or two or more of the following symptoms: cough, sore throat, shortness of breath, runny nose or congestion, fatigue, chills, muscle aches, loss of smell or taste, vomiting, diarrhea, or rash, please notify the front office at (512) 494-6237 and do not send them to school until they have received a negative Covid test result.

 A student presenting with Covid symptoms while at school will be sent to the front office while they await pick up by an authorized adult.
 We ask that you arrive within 30 minutes of notification that your child needs to be picked up.
 Please make sure Athena has up-to-date information about emergency contacts and adults that are authorized to pick up your child from school.

 Anyone with a fever (100° F and greater) must not return to school until they are fever free without the aid of medication for 24 hours and have proof of a negative Covid test.

 If a child could not attend school due to an illness with Covid-related symptoms, a negative Covid test result is required for readmittance to Athena.

 If a staff member or student tests positive for Covid, they/their parents are required to notify the school immediately by emailing covid@AthenaMontessoriAcademy.com

 .
 Please answer the following questions in this email: